kevindooley/pands-project/README.md

 ~~~

 By using these three simple functions it is easy to do a brief comparision for each of the variables of the data between each of the species.
 By looking at the 3rd table showing random rows you can already clearly see the 'Iris~setosa' appears to have a much smaller petal compared to the other species.
-There aleady early signs of comparability between Iris-virginica and Iris-versicolor.
+There already early signs of some comparability between Iris-virginica and Iris-versicolor.

 # Statistical summary